-V/I - The V/I terminal has the dual function of being able to receive an input voltage or current.
+VI - The V/I terminal has the dual function of being able to receive an input voltage or current.
 The function as a voltage input is to receive a 0 - 10 VDC input signal.
 The function as a current input is to receive a 0 - 20 mA input signal.
 Using either input type, the function is to control the 0.0 - Maximum Frequency output or the 0.0 to 250% torque output of the ASD.
 This is an isolated input terminal.
 This terminal may be programmed to control the speed or torque of the motor and cannot process both input types simultaneously.
-SW301 must be set to V or I to receive a voltage or current, respectively (see Figure 9 on pg.
-20).
-Terminal scaling and the selection of speed or torque control is accomplished via parameters F201 - F206.
-The gain and bias of this terminal may be adjusted for application-specific suitability (see F470 and F471).
+SW301 must be set to V or I to receive a voltage or current, respectively (see Figure 9 on pg 20).
+Terminal scaling is accomplished via F201 - F206.
+The gain and bias of this terminal may be adjusted for application-specific suitability (see F470 - F471).

 SU+ - Control Power Supply Backup input terminal.
 This terminal accepts the user-supplied 24 VDC backup power to the control circuits (only).
 Backup power is used in the event of an open MCCB or during a momentary loss of the 3-phase input power.
-Parameter settings, real-time clock information, display unit power, and trip history information are also retained/supported by the SU+ backup power.
+Parameter settings, real-time clock information, and trip history information are retained with the use of the SU+ backup power.
 See the section titled Battery Backup on pg.
 24 for more information on system backup features.